Allen's hot start helps Bucks defeat Mavericks 124-115 - WHIZ News

 Mavericks: Reggie Bullock sat out as the Mavericks chose to rest him rather than having him play for a second straight night.
 Bullock has shot just 4 of 23 from 3-point range over his last five games. … Tim Hardaway Jr. made his first start of the season.

-Bucks: Pat Connaughton played his third game of the season after sitting out the Bucks’ 117-102 victory over the Cleveland Cavaliers on Friday due to a non-COVID illness.
-Connaughton missed Milwaukee’s first 15 games with a right calf strain. … Khris Middleton was assigned to the NBA G League’s Wisconsin Herd for a second time as the three-time All-Star works his way back from offseason wrist surgery.
-Middleton hasn’t played yet this season.
-“It’s another opportunity for somebody who didn’t have open gym, didn’t have training camp,” Bucks coach Mike Budenholzer said before the game.
-“There’s a lot of things that go into playing an NBA game.
-He’s making good progress.” … … The Bucks have been at home for 13 of their first 19 games this season.
+Bucks: Pat Connaughton played his third game of the season after sitting out the Bucks’ 117-102 victory over Cleveland Cavaliers on Friday due to a non-COVID-19 illness.
+Connaughton missed Milwaukee’s first 15 games with a right calf strain. … Khris Middleton was assigned to the NBA G League’s Wisconsin Herd for a second time as the three-time All-Star works his way back from offseason wrist surgery. … The Bucks have been at home for 13 of their first 19 games this season.
 They’ll be on the road for 11 of their next 15 contests.

 UP NEXT